Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 - Press Alt+Tab to switch back to the shared screen

-You lose your workflow, lose focus, and sometimes even share the wrong screen!
+It breaks your workflow, makes you lose focus, and sometimes you even end up sharing the wrong screen!

-4. Want to walk/run while in a meeting
+4. Wanting to walk/jog while in a meeting

-AirPods have gesture control on iOS (tap the earbud to mute/unmute the mic).
-But on Mac?
+AirPods have gesture control on iOS (tapping the earbuds to mute/unmute).
+But on a Mac?
 Nothing!
 Apple doesn’t allow it.
 So unfair!

-I built an ultra-lightweight macOS app to thoroughly solve these problems:
+I built a super lightweight macOS app to completely solve these problems:

-- 📱 Mute/unmute the mic from your phone – no app installation needed, just the same WiFi
+- 📱 Turn the mic on/off from your phone – no need to install an app, just be on the same WiFi

-- ⌨️ Global shortcut key – ⌘M to toggle the mic, works anywhere
+- ⌨️ Global shortcut – ⌘M to toggle the mic, works everywhere

-- ⚡ Super fast – only ~1ms latency
+- ⚡ Super fast – only about ~1ms latency

-Goal: Everyone gets a “0₫ Stream Deck” – remote control for your Mac that doesn’t cost a cent! 😉
+Goal: Everyone gets a “0₫ Stream Deck” – control your Mac remotely without spending a cent! 😉

 Part 2: Step-by-step installation guide